Odyseus/CinnamonTools/__app__/data/python_modules/xlets_settings/README.rst

     + Gtk.HeaderBars are easier to deal with (just create one and throw all widgets inside it).
 So, there is the barely bright side.
 LOL
     + In spite of my aversion for header bars, this framework is used for settings windows for xlets.
 And I create xlets whose settings are "to be set and forgotten".
 So, one just has to tolerate the settings window once.
 And for xlet settings that need to be changed frequently, I always create a mechanism to set them on-the-fly, without having to open the settings window.

 - This implementation remembers the last state of opened windows (window size and maximized state).
 Setting an initial size for a window that will be suitable for every single combination of font sizes, Gtk3 themes, screen resolutions just doesn't cut it for me.
+Last selected section (stack) is also remembered.
 - This implementation doesn't use JSON files for the creation of the widgets.
 I wanted the power and flexibility of Python scripts.
+- The ``dependency`` option can be a string of a list.

 Widget changes made on this implementation
 ------------------------------------------